launchdarkly-labs/ld-migration-scripts/src/scripts/third-party-migrations/README.md

 ## Template Files

-Template files are provided in `data/third-party-migrations/import-files/`:
+Template files are provided in the `examples/` folder:
-- `flags_template.json` - JSON template with examples of different flag types
+- `examples/flags_template.json` - JSON template with examples of different flag types
-- `flags_template.csv` - CSV template with examples of different flag types
+- `examples/flags_template.csv` - CSV template with examples of different flag types

 ⚠️ **Important**: CSV import is only suitable for non-JSON flag types (boolean, string, number).
 For flags with JSON variations or complex nested structures, use the JSON format instead.